WHY I FOUNDED EEF

 I’ve since worked hard at developing my tutoring craft.
 I've learned that the best tutoring for hard-studying students is to point them in the right direction, then let them take over from there.

 Though I didn’t realize it, my tutoring experience was prepping me so that I could finally, though belatedly and indirectly, do right by those gritty NYC kids.
-After 17 subsequent years of tutoring and developing my craft, through EEF I can now make a difference in similar gritty kids’ lives: helping them help themselves in their challenging journey through to early college, and for premeds, even on to med school.
+After more than 20 subsequent years of tutoring and developing my craft, through EEF I can now make a difference in similar gritty kids’ lives: helping them help themselves in their challenging journey through to early college, and for premeds, even on to med school.